kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_3.md

 Failed: 0
 Time Taken: 134 ms
 ```
 **Congratulations**.
-You have deployed for the second time your smart contract and executed successfully your first automated test suite with 2 successful test cases (0 failed).
+You have deployed for the second time your smart contract and executed successfully without leaving Remix your first automated test suite with 2 successful test cases (0 failed).
 Observe that the text you changed in "`describe`" code block is printed here.

 You achieved in a few steps the tasks that in 2016 took me 9 months to accomplish.